achao2013/deep3dmap/README.md

 # deep3dmap
-This is an 3d reconstruction pipeline in deep learning.
+This is an 3d reconstruction pipeline in deep learning for research use.

 # Introduction